 “Exalted is He who took His Servant by night from Masjid al-Haram to Masjid al-Aqsa, whose surroundings We have blessed, to show him of Our signs.
 Indeed, He is the All-Hearing, the All-Seeing.”

 Prophet Muhammad s.a.w. continued to serve God through serving humanity and persevered in delivering the message of Truth.
-Rejected by the Quraish tribe, Rasulullah s.a.w. went outside Makkah to the City of Taif with a deep hope that the people there would be more open to listen and welcome his message.
+Rejected by the Quraish tribe, Rasulullah s.a.w. went outside Makkah to the City of Taif with a deep hope that the people there would be more open to listening and welcoming his message.

 As a Prophet of Mercy and Love, Rasulullah s.a.w. forgave them.
 He prayed not only for them but for the future generations of Ta’if to be among those who will accept His message and be among the believers.